 A biological lubricant macromolecule.
 Naturally refresh and hydrate aging skin and joints.

-A naturally occurring macromolecule in cartilage and synovial fluid (ultrafiltrate from plasma), a biological joint lubricate.
-Hyaluronic acid is the substance that provides viscosity to synovial fluid secreted by the synovial membrane.
-A necessary slippery fluid that hydrates joints, cartilage, and bone.
-Hyaluronic acid also hydrates your skin via water binding and retention, found in topicals because the skin absorbs the molecule which stays in the skin and collects water in turn moistening dermal layers and hydrating skin cells and connections.
+A naturally occurring macromolecule in cartilage, skin, and synovial fluid.
+Hyaluronic acid absorbs 1000 times its weight in water and is responsible for skin and joint hydration.
+Hyaluronic acid provides viscosity to synovial fluid and is found among collagen fibrils in every dermal layer.
+The molecule stays in the skin to collect water, hydrating skin cells and providing moisture to the slippery synovial fluid that cushions joints, cartilage, and bone connections.
 Hyaluronic acid as a consumer product provides the ability to modulate bodily hydration at critical points and regulate extrinsic and intrinsic skin aging.

 Hyaluronic acid naturally arises in cartilage, where it decreases inflammation by increasing anti-inflammatory molecular activity.
-Cartilage resides on the edges of bones as a cushion for joints and bones alike.
-With age there is gradual degradation of cartilage, joints, bone strength, tissue health, and the availability of required substances (hyaluronic acid and subsequently synovial fluid).
-Supplementation of hyaluronic acid has shown in cli n osteoarthritis patients, and lower inflammation [4, 8].
+Cartilage resides on the edges of bones as a cushion for joints, tendons, and bones.
+With age the gradual decline in hyaluronic acid leads to the degradation of cartilage, joints, bone strength, tissue health, and synovial membranes that depend on its availability.
+In clinical trials dating back to 1988, supplementation of hyaluronic acid has been shown to lower inflammation among at risk populations of osteoarthritis patients [4, 8].

-Hyaluronic acid may also be capable of regenerating cartilage, or serving as a catalyst for rebuilding.
-Osteoarthritis, a degenerative joint disease that can cause functional disability and other symptoms; joint pain, stiffness, muscle pain, bone aches, decreased flexibility, and mobility.
-A disease that affects so many people, that it actually accounts for approximately a half percentage point loss on the United States GDP .
-Osteoarthritis has various causes and contributing factors; aging, lack of sex hormones, genetics, job, lifestyle, and exercise.
-Hyaluronic acid is being studied and used as a treatment that reduces the symptoms of osteoarthritis, because of its particular effects in joints, muscles, bones, and cartilage, namely; lubrication via synovial fluid production support, chondroprotective contributions, and reducing inflammation .
-Hyaluronic acid clinical trials also show high regime tolerability levels.
+Hyaluronic acid may also be capable of regenerating cartilage, or serving as a catalyst for its rebuilding.
+Osteoarthritis, a degenerative joint disease that can cause functional disability and other symptoms; joint pain, stiffness, muscle pain, bone aches, decreased flexibility, and mobility that affects so many people it accounts for an estimated loss of one half a percent of US GDP .

 Intrinsic and extrinsic factors cause skin aging.
-Intrinsic is the natural decrease in hormones and drying out of skin associated with getting older.
-Extrinsic is photoaging; UV radiation, lifestyle choices, and more [2, 6].
+Intrinsically, the natural decrease in hormones and declining moisture rich collagen levels leads to drying skin as we age.
+Extrinsic factors like photo-aging, UV radiation and lifestyle choices also play a significant role in our skin’s ability retain its healthy glow [2, 6].
 Skin aging is a fact of life, yet there are a multitude of methods to reduce the dramatic impact it can have.
-Oral consumption of hyaluronic acid is one of those methods; in a double blind, placebo controlled, randomized clinical trial hyaluronic acid supplementation showed increased skin moisture and hydration in the treatment group [5, 3].
+Oral consumption of hyaluronic acid reaches the deepest dermal layers leading to smoother, moisture rich skin.
+In double blind, placebo controlled, clinical trials hyaluronic acid supplementation showed increased skin moisture and hydration in the treatment groups [5, 3].
 Show more...

 - Asserin, J., Lati, E., Shioya, T., & Prawitt, J. (2015).
 The effect of oral collagen peptide supplementation on skin moisture and the dermal collagen network: Evidence from an ex vivo model and randomized, placebo‐controlled clinical trials.
 Journal of Cosmetic Dermatology, 14(4), 291-301.